kasavine/my_ls/README.md

 `my_ls [option] [directory] [file]`
 - options:
-    a - sorting alphabetically,
+    a - sorting alphabetically
-    t - sorting by time created`
+    t - sorting by time created

 - *my_ls is listing information about the FILEs*